If you set-up, photograph and display a beautiful image, many will look at it and appreciate it.

 Through COMSTYLE’s ‘My Regionality’, we can develop a personal and business regional-awareness.
 We can discover specifically what it is we love about our regional lifestyles and package it to market to potential tourists authentically and with integrity.
 Being genuine is attractive to our potential visitors – our allies in sustaining our regional lifestyles.

 These ideas aren’t mine alone.
 Tourism WA and Tourism Australia have made available resources with relevant stats and information about who is visiting Australia and what they’re looking to do.
-I’ll be talking through some of their research in the ‘My Regionality’ workshops.
+I’ll be talking through some of their research in the ‘My Regionality’ workshop.

 About the header image |